 There are two sorts of meetings : a monthly "Friday-after-work" session of beer and food, offering a relaxed atmosphere to talk and socialise after a long week.
 Secondly, joining the Chaplaincy Lunch after the 10.30am Sunday Mass on the second Sunday of the month, where, after feeding our souls, we will do the same with our stomachs!

 France is a beautiful country with a long Christian history.
 There are amazing places to discover where the saints have lived heroic lives.
 We've been to Lisieux and Taizé and are planning on Lourdes in October 2022 and Israel in 2023.

 For any additional information, feel free to contact either

-personal experience of the first Young Adults’ Group meeting.
+Here, Alvaro Sanchez, describes his personal experience of the first Young Adults’ Group meeting.

-This year, at the initiative of our Chaplain, a group of young adults was formed.
+At the initiative of our Chaplain, a group of young adults was formed.
 It included university students, professionals, and those starting a family.
 The objective was for us to find support in the common experience of faith throughout our personal spiritual life.